 The amount refunded to the customer will be reclaimed from the merchant automatically 14 working days later.

 Indemnity claims can be challenged prior to settlement.
 There is a specific process to be followed, but this documentation is only available to Bacs Service Users and the paying banks.

 Please be aware that GoCardless as a service provider is unable to assist with disputing indemnity claims.
 For more information, visit our support centre.

 The Direct Debit Guarantee does not impact any contractual agreements between a merchant and their customer, and fraudulently charging back a Direct Debit payment is a criminal offence, covered by the 2006 Fraud Act.

 Merchants also have the right to pursue their customer, for example through claims courts, for any money owed after a refund has been provided, if the refund puts the customer into a position of owing money to the merchant.

 The Direct Debit Guarantee in practice

-In practice, less than 0.2% of all Direct Debit payments are refunded via the Direct Debit Guarantee.
-This rate, however, varies significantly depending on business type, as does the severity of the indemnity claim.
+In practice, considerably less than 0.2% of all Direct Debit payments are refunded via the Direct Debit Guarantee.
+However, this rate does vary significantly depending on business type, as does the financial impact of the indemnity claim.

 The risk of indemnity claims under the Direct Debit Guarantee is particularly high for businesses selling: